The shape of things to come: student information systems edition

 Let’s focus on school community newsletters, which are indispensable tools to inform, promote, and educate.
 Governmental bodies such as the New Zealand Ministry of Education advise on how such newsletters should be composed and what sort of information should be included to the benefits of its audience.
 Organization is chief among them, and the use of templates is key to text organization.
 To comply with these guidelines, a good student information system includes features like text alignment and auto-formatting to speed up the process of creating templates.
 Also, our spell and grammar checking features help fill a template with clean language, all to use when time is of the essence.

-With that said, it’s a no-brainer: DO have a strategy ready to go.
+With that said, it’s a no-brainer: DO have a strategy in place.
 The ability to make templates with speed can lead to an improved style guide, wherein lengths of paragraphs, styles of address, and use of school- or locally-specific terms can be set in stone.
 Taken together (along with some good proofreading!), these are the building blocks of a school’s communication strategy.
 A student information system should help deploy that strategy.

 # Honesty and transparency

-Schools rely on technology to communicate with students, parents, faculty, and staff.
+Schools rely on modern and efficient technology to communicate with students, parents, faculty, and staff.
+This in turn helps guide student progress skyward.
 At the end of the day, though, it’s as much about the technology as what you use it for.
 A school’s communications department should always ensure its content reflects key messages, values and beliefs.
 If we return to the idea of creating a style guide — and hence the concept of shaping internal policy — there is a lot at stake.

 DON’T keep faculty in the dark about decisions.
 As with any workplace, there are internal politics that can greatly affect a school’s community if faculty and staff are left out of decision-making processes.
 These decisions could be an alteration of sick leave policy in the wake of the ongoing pandemic, or even drawing up a new school charter that reimagines how a school will function in the wake of lockdown measures.
 Student information systems such as the aforementioned openSIS and Classe365 contain the ability to create internal portals for staff communication.
 If a technology already exists, there’s an evident need to serve.
 So…

-DO encourage open, honest communication about internal policy.
+DO encourage open, honest communication about internal policy and the reporting of happenings accurately.
 All the better if it can take place within drafts of policy documents written with the aid of student information system software.
 Its writing tools would do well to include comments and track changes features.
 The former would enable staff and faculty to discuss passages and even details at the point of appearance in documents, and the latter would promote collaboration in turning out important documents.
 Permissions can be set to let certain members comment without being able to edit based on the delegation of responsibility.